MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/change/change-analysis.md

 - **OS environment**: For Azure function and web app in-guest changes, Change Analysis (classic) currently works with Windows environments only, not Linux.
 - **Web app deployment changes**: Code deployment change information might not be available immediately in the Change Analysis (classic) tool.
 To view the latest changes in Change Analysis (classic), select **Refresh**.
 - **Function and web app file changes**: File changes take up to 30 minutes to display.
-- **Function and web app configuration changes**: Because of the snapshot approach to configuration changes, timestamps of configuration changes could take up to six hours to display from the time when the change ocurred.
+- **Function and web app configuration changes**: Because of the snapshot approach to configuration changes, timestamps of configuration changes could take up to six hours to display from the time when the change occurred.
 - **Web app deployment and configuration changes**: A site extension collects these changes and stores them on disk space owned by your application.
 So, data collection and storage is subject to your application's behavior.
 Check to see if a misbehaving application is affecting the results.
 - **Snapshot retention for all changes**: Resource Graph tracks the Change Analysis data for resources.
 Resource Graph keeps snapshot history of tracked resources for only _14 days_.